winglang/docsite/blog/2023-05-24-approach-to-devex.md

+---
----title: DevEx: What Actually Drives Productivity - How does Winglan'gs approach measure up?
+title: DevEx: What Actually Drives Productivity - How does Winglan'gs approach measure up?
-description: Evaluation of Winglang's approach for enhancing the Developer Experience (DevEx) of cloud applications using principles presented in an academic paper.
+description: Evaluation of Winglang's approach for enhancing the Developer Experience (DevEx) of coding cloud applications using principles presented in an academic paper.
 authors: shaib
-tags: [cloud-oriented programming, winglang, developer experience, DevEx]
+tags: [cloud-oriented programming, Winglang, developer experience, DevEx]
 hide_table_of_contents: true
 ---

 > "A 2020 [McKinsey study](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/developer-velocity-how-software-excellence-fuels-business-performance) found that companies with better work environments for their developers achieved revenue growth four to five times greater than that of their competitors".

-This quote is taken from an enlightening [article](https://queue.acm.org/detail.cfm?id=3595878) by researchers from DX, University of Victoria, and Microsoft, which I stumbled upon recently.
+This quote is taken from an enlightening [article](https://queue.acm.org/detail.cfm?id=3595878) by researchers from DX, the University of Victoria, and Microsoft, which I stumbled upon recently.

 The article delves into the concept of Developer Experience (DevEx) and its profound influence on developer productivity.

-As a developer, I am delighted to see that a leading consulting company is using empirical evidence to evagelize to companies that it is in their best interest to make my life easier :)
+As a developer, I am delighted to see that a leading consulting company is using empirical evidence to evangelize to companies that it is in their best interest to make my life easier :)

-While we didn't know about this study when we started working on Winglang, we did instinctively realize that the existing cloud development experience is very frustrating and wanted to enhance it in order to unlock the cloud for developers.
+While we didn't know about this study when we started working on Winglang, we did instinctively realize that the existing cloud development experience is very frustrating and wanted to enhance it to unlock the cloud for developers.
 Elad dedicated an entire [blog post](https://docs.winglang.io/blog/2022/11/23/manifesto) to this issue.

 Now, with a research paper that officially defines DevEx, I find it intriguing to evaluate Winglang's approach to improving DevEx for cloud apps through the prism of these structured definitions.
-This is not an evaluation of whether we actually achieve our goals.
-Such an evanluation would have to be conducted on actual developers with a more mature version of Wing.
+This is not an evaluation of whether we achieve our goals.
+Such an evaluation would have to be conducted on actual developers with a more mature version of Wing.
 But it is a status check to see in what ways we are attempting to improve DevEx and how these ways are related to those presented in the article.

-I think it is valuable for us as the developers of Wing to hold such discussions in a structured way based on well defined criteria in the cited article, and I hope it will be an interesting read for readers of this post and that you will participate in the discussion with us.
+I think it is valuable for us as the developers of Wing to hold such discussions in a structured way based on well-defined criteria, such as those in the cited article, and I hope it will be an interesting read for readers of this post and that you will participate in the discussion with us.

 <!--truncate-->

 ## DevEx as Defined in the Article

-The authors argue that developer productivity isn't just about the end result or task completion time but a more comprehensive, developer-oriented approach that encompasses their experiences and attitudes towards their work.They present a framework that condenses the developer experience into three primary dimensions:
+The authors present a framework that condenses the developer experience into three primary dimensions:

-1. 1. **Feedback loops:** This term refers to the pace and quality of responses developers receive to their actions.
-Both feedback from development tools (such as code compilation or tests) and from pple (like code reviewers) are vital.
+1. **Feedback loops:** This term refers to the pace and quality of responses developers receive to their actions.
+Both feedback from development tools (such as code compilation or tests) and people (like code reviewers) are vital.
 Swift, concise feedback loops enable developers to finalize their work swiftly with minimal resistance, whereas sluggish feedback loops can lead to delays, exasperation, and disruptions.
 To enhance DevEx, organizations should aim to expedite feedback loops and optimize both development tools and human hand-off procedures.

 2. **Cognitive load:** This concept covers the volume of mental processing required for a developer to execute a task.
 High cognitive load can stem from complicated tasks, unfamiliar frameworks, or inadequately documented code or systems, obstructing developers' capacity to deliver value.
 To augment DevEx, organizations should strive to decrease cognitive load by eradicating needless obstacles in the development process, creating well-structured code and documentation, and offering user-friendly, self-service tools.